Pando (application)

 Pando was an application which was mainly aimed at sending (and receiving) files which would normally be too large to send via more "conventional" means.
 It used both peer-to-peer (BitTorrent protocol) and client-server architectures and was released for Windows and Mac OS X operating systems.

 Pando shut down its servers and ceased business on August 31, 2013.

-As of February 24, 2014, the Pando Media Booster had been hijacked, and unsuspecting persons who installed a prompted update had their internet browsers hijacked, and a virus called the "Sweet Page" browser virus was installed on their machines.
+As of February 24, 2014, the Pando Media Booster had been hijacked, and unsuspecting persons who installed a prompted update had their web browsers hijacked, and a virus called the "Sweet Page" browser virus was installed on their computers.

 Details

 Pando functioned as a normal BitTorrent client and used the BitTorrent protocol to transfer files.

 Using Pando was very similar to using any BitTorrent client.
 A Pando upload began with meta-data stored within a file with a .pando filename extension.
 Also like BitTorrent, this file could be sent via e-mail or published on a website or exchanged with the recipient in some other way (such as via IM).
 And, like BitTorrent, the downloader had to first install the Pando software.

 Pando used a 256-bit end-to-end encryption method to secure communication among peers.

 The primary difference from traditional BitTorrent file transfer operations was that a copy of the shared file was uploaded to Pando's servers and remained there for a limited time, seeding it.
 In this way, the file remained available even after the original sender went offline.